theNestruo/z80-asm-meter-vscode/README.md

     * `default` (default): The labels must be followed by a colon (:) and can be indented.
 This behaviour matches most assemblers and coding styles.
     * `colonOptional`: The trailing colon is optional, and the labels must not be indented.
 This behaviour matches some assemblers such as [Pasmo](http://pasmo.speccy.org/) and [SjASMPlus](https://github.com/sjasmplus/sjasmplus).

+* `z80-asm-meter.syntax.lineSeparator`: Adjusts the line separator to match the syntax of the assembler:
+    * `none` (default): Does not allow multiple instructions on a single line.
+    * `colon`: Use colon (`:`) to have more than one instruction on a line.
+    * `pipe`: Use pipe (`|`) to have more than one instruction on a line.
+This behaviour matches some assemblers such as [tniASM](http://www.tni.nl/products/tniasm.html).

+* `z80-asm-meter.syntax.repeat`: Enables support for parsing repeat count:
+    * `none` (default): Disables repeat count.
+    * `brackets`: The repeat count is specified before the instruction within square brackets (`[` and `]`) before the instruction.
+This behaviour partially matches the source format of [Sjasm](http://www.xl2s.tk/sjasmman2.html#s3), but multiple repeat counts and iteration count are not supported.
+    * `dot`: The repeat count is specified before the instruction after a dot (`.`) before the instruction.
+This behaviour partially matches the repeat pseudo-op of [SjASMPlus](https://z00m128.github.io/sjasmplus/documentation.html#s_pseudoops), but multiple repeat counts and expressions are not supported.

 * `z80-asm-meter.viewBytes`: Enables the opcode in the status bar.
 Disabled by default.

 * `z80-asm-meter.viewInstruction`: Enables the processed instruction in the status bar.
 Useful to check if the extension is mistaking instructions.
 Enabled by default.